M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 32 active-X
+Version 10 revision 33 active-X
-Fix the Greek Version of Repeat Always
+Better handle a link to m2000.exe using switches in Windows 10

 George Karras, Kallithea Attikis, Greece.